 Smartphones nowadays are more than powerful enough to handle pretty much every task you throw at it as an average user, so I wouldn't delve too much into the masses of graphs and numbers comparing the S20 FE 5G with other smartphone models.
 Since the point of comparing the phone to other high end smartphones that most likely sport the same Snapdragon 865 SoC is kind of moot.

 The Galaxy S20 FE is a solid entry by Samsung into their lineup, with the pricing especially enticing to customers looking for an upgrade without breaking the wallet.
-It is essentially extracting what works and matters from the pricier Galaxy S20 and molding it into a lower priced package.
+It is essentially extracting what works and matters from the pricier Galaxy S20 and molding it into an affordably priced package.